Panasonic G1 vs GH2

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-G1 and Panasonic Lumix DMC-GH2 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the G1 and the GH2 have been discontinued, but can regularly be found used on eBay.
+Both the G1 and the GH2 have been discontinued, but can regularly be found used on ebay.
 The G1 was replaced by the Panasonic G2, while the GH2 was followed by the Panasonic GH3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the G1 and GH2 can be found, respectively, in the Panasonic G1 Manual (free pdf) or the online Panasonic GH2 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic G1 and the Panasonic GH2?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.